diegozhu/familydecoration-mobile/README.md

 	note: if you want debug js code only , you dont need to import the project into AS, just build apk and install , that will work.

+9. TODO
+	1. global exception handler(especially ajax exceptions including session timeout)
+	2. session/local storage enhancement. cause we need to manually handle data which is user related. clean or keep it when logout, sometimes we need clean it and some times we dont, usually we need to deal with these three kinds of data:
+		a) app level user non-related data, like app configurations , ajax timeout time such.
+		b) app level user related data , like user's configurations.
+		c) session level user related data, like user's tasks, need to refresh every logout/login
+	3. log server enhancement. $log from angular is far from production usage(not clever enough to filter). we need to implement our own log service which have tag feature to filter. this shound't be complex, I'll have it done this week.
+	4. authentication service, user login/logout work(including cacheFactory cleanning, autologin/silent in background when session timeout feature), forgot my password feature.
+	5. take a look at cordova camera plugins and location service plugin.
+I guess you can start here.
+Checkout uploadPics function in my-data/symptom-statement\service\symptom.service.js